dunkeroni/krita-stable-horde/README.md

    - Linux: ```~/.local/share/krita/pykrita```
    - MacOS: ```~/Library/Application Support/krita/pykrita```
    (Linux and MacOS locations were hallucinated by an AI, those locations might not be real.
 If you know the correct locations, please let me know.)
+   If you are on Windows, and you installed Krita normally, you can run CopyToAppdata.bat to copy the files automatically and remove any old version.

 3. Start Krita.
 Go to Settings > Configure Krita > Python Plugin Manager.
 You should see the "Krita AI Horde" plugin in the list.
 Enable it and restart Krita.